9 Important Garage Wall Studs Facts [Updated for 2024]!

 4. Are Stud Walls Load Bearing?

-However, modifications to a load bearing stud wall has to be done with utmost caution to ensure that the structural integrity is not compromised.
+However, modifications to a load-bearing stud wall have to be done with utmost caution to ensure that the structural integrity is not compromised.

 You will require building permits and possibly a structural engineer’s sign-off.